 After consulting a physician, if your specific anemia is caused by an iron deficiency due to diet, then it’s time to start upping your intake of iron-rich foods.
 Lucky for you, there are a plethora of options to diversify your menu and help kick that anemia!

 Legumes include some of the major plant-based diet staples such as lentils, beans, and peas.
 At the top of this list are lentils.
 While these tasty and meaty legumes offer a host of nutrients — 17.9 grams of protein, 15.6 grams of dietary fiber, 344 milligrams of Omega fatty acids, as well as vitamins A, C, E, K, and B6, to name just a few — they are also iron-rich.
 One cup of cooked lentils offers over 6 grams of iron, which is over half of the allotted RDA for men and at least half of the allotted RDA for women.
-Also in the legume family are beans and peas, which includes bean-based product such as tofu.
+Also in the legume family are beans and peas, which include bean-based products such as tofu.
 One cup of uncooked, red kidney beans offers a little over 15 milligrams of iron, while one cup of uncooked peas, such as snow peas or snap peas, offers a little over 3 milligrams of iron.

 Try integrating a few of these legume-rich, plant-based recipes into your diet to help boost those iron levels: Southwestern Tofu Scramble With Roast Potatoes, Tempeh Black Bean Burgers With Creamy Dill Sauce, White Bean Baked Burritos, Curry and Coconut Potatoes With Cashews and Peas, Healthy Low-Sodium Red Lentil Curry, or these Lentil Quinoa Hemp Seed Meatballs.